mrlesmithjr/ansible-netdata/README.md

 # Defines if Netdata should be updated
 # Not the same as auto_updates
 netdata_update: false
+# Force the update.
+Sometimes the update script skips installing new plugins.
+netdata_update_force: false

 # The frequency in seconds, for data collection
 netdata_update_every: '1'